felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 CDN can enhance the performance of web services by decreasing initial load time for users.Placing servers around world, known as PoPs will reduce the distances data needs to travel.

 ### What are RESTful APIs?
-REST stands for Representational State Transfer, create, read, update, and delete operations.
+REST stands for Representational State Transfer, best practices for creating web servers.
+Enables communication between client and server over the HTTP protocol. create, read, update, and delete operations.

 GET:Retrieves data from the server